comunica/Article-SSWS2020-AMF/content/introduction.md

 Clients can detect AMFs in the response, and use it to reduce the required number of HTTP requests at the cost of increased query execution times.

+As querying with the server-friendly TPF approach is typically much slower than with SPARQL endpoints, there is a need to make TPF-based querying faster.
+We claim that AMF offers a way to achieve this without becoming too expensive for servers.
-The goal of this work is to gain a better understanding of how AMF interfacts with TPF, and how this increase in query execution times can be mitigated.
+The goal of this work is to gain a better understanding of how AMF interfacts with TPF, and how its previously discovered increase in query execution times can be mitigated.
 Therefore, we extend the client-side algorithm from [](cite:cites amf2015) to exploit AMF metadata earlier during query evaluation for speeding up query execution.
 Furthermore, we evaluate the effects and feasibility of different server-side AMF features and configurations.